Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Gordonsville

 The C&O’s freight house in Gordonsville was very near the passenger depot.
 One interesting possibility is that this building was the original depot for the town.
-Historic Gordonsville members located a deed from 1840 that indicates a building “occupied as a freight depot” stood on this site.
+Historic Gordonsville members located a deed from 1840 which indicates that a building “occupied as a freight depot” stood on this site.
 Further, the 1878 Grey map of Gordonsville shows that this building was once much larger than it is now.
 The “missing” section, which was on the side nearest a hotel, may have been the original passenger depot.
-Recently, Orange County received a grant to move and restore this building.
+The building has since been moved and restoration is underway.
 (1995 photo by Larry Z. Daily)

 Keswick

 This building was Keswick’s station until 1947.
 At that time a curve reduction moved the tracks away from the station.
-The building once housed a community center and is now the Little Keswick School.
+The building once housed a community center and later was the Little Keswick School.
+I’m not sure how it is being used now.
 (1998 photo by Larry Z. Daily)

 Charlottesville

-C&O's Charlottesville Station This large colonial-style station was built in 1905.
+This large colonial-style station was built in 1905.
 It was the first of its kind on the C&O. At its peak in the 1920’s the Charlottesville Station was handling 13 trains daily.
 The station was sold to a developer in 1984 and was converted into office and retail space.
 According to Garth Groff, the renovation of was completed about 1990.
 The platforms were enclosed with new wooden walls but the main station was not changed.
-(Date unknown, Martha Tarrant photo, used with permission).
+(Photographer unknown.
+From a slide in the collection of Larry Z. Daily).

 You are visitor number